Blog > Writing #8 on the CS 61B Spring 2022 Final

 Writing #8 on the CS 61B Spring 2022 Final

-The process of creating fair (and challenging) exam questions
+The process of creating fair (but challenging) exam questions

 1,022 words, ~ 5 min read